franciscorafart/learning-notes/comptia/network+/messer/OSI.md

 ### Wireshark
 On the middle window of wireshark you can see the different layers.
 Layers 5, 6, 7 are grouped together.

+# Topologies

+## Point-to-point
+Direct connection between two points.
+Ex.
+Phone call.

+## Start Topology
+Type of LAN connection where all devices are connected to a central Hub